secretGeek/today-i-learned-staging/typescript/getting_started.md

     tsc *.ts --out example.js --watch

-## Doing more with visual studio code.
+## Doing more with visual studio code

 The first step in working on a TypeScript project in visual studio code is to add a `tsconfig.json` file to the root of the project.